amenallah01/DTMF/README.md

 ---

 ## **Acknowledgments**
-Special thanks to **Université Paris-Saclay** and **Mohammed El-Korso** for the guidance and theoretical foundation provided in this project.
+Special thanks to **Université Paris-Saclay** and **Mohammed El-Korso** for the guidance provided in this project.

 ---

-This improved version correctly represents the mathematical equations and provides clarity for GitHub readers.
-Let me know if you'd like further refinements or assistance!
+Let me know if you need help refining the scripts, adding visualizations, or customizing the documentation!